- Garden only

 Meet the owners of two Shropshire gems

 Enjoy an afternoon visit to the magnificent gardens at Broadward Hall, followed by an early evening house tour at nearby Stokesay Court, both hosted by the owners.
-Joint tour £40 including a full afternoon tea at Broadward Hall and drinks and canapés at Stokesay Court.
+Joint tour £48 including afternoon tea at Broadward Hall and drinks and canapés at Stokesay Court.
 Click on the tour dates below for more information and to book.